 Knee injuries can be extraordinarily debilitating, and it can take an injured worker months, or even years, to fully recuperate.
 Surgery may even be required.

 If you suffered a knee injury at work, you may be entitled to workers’ compensation benefits.
-Most employers are required to carry workers’ compensation insurance to provide financial protection and medical care to workers who are injured on the job.
+Most employers are required to carry workers’ compensation insurance to provide financial protection and medical care to qualifying workers who are injured on the job.

-If you injured your knee at work, you might have a workers’ compensation claim, and an attorney should be able to answer your questions and help you understand what benefits may be available to you.
-Contactthe Law Offices of James Scott Farrin for a free case evaluation.
+Contact the Law Offices of James Scott Farrin for a free case evaluation.
 Our workers’ compensation attorneys fight for our clients to try and help them receive the full benefits they may deserve.

 Who Is Most at Risk for Knee Injuries at Work?